Mike Hilgers

 4. Legal Advice.
 The legislative history of LB 628 makes it clear that a reasonable delay in providing copies of public records may be based upon the need to obtain legal advice from counsel as to the confidential nature of any documents or records at issue.
 Floor Debate on LB 628, 96th Neb.
 Leg., 2nd Sess.
 11290-11291 (Mar.
 22, 2000) (Statements of Sens.
 Bruning and Brashear).

-5. Inmate did not timely respond to sheriff’s request for a deposit of fees before records would be provided pursuant to his request, therefore sheriff had no duty to provide records.
+5. Since inmate did not timely respond to sheriff’s request for a deposit of fees before records would be provided pursuant to his request, sheriff had no duty to provide records.
 Huff v.
-Brown,305 Neb.
+Brown, 305 Neb.
 648, 941 N.W.2d 515 (2020).

 G. DENIAL OF ACCESS TO PUBLIC RECORDS; EXPLANATION.
 Section 84-712.04 provides that if a member of the public is denied access to a public record, he or she should receive the following information from the public body: